argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/features/multiple-routes.md

 GitOps tools such as Argo CD continuously reconcile Gateway API resources and can revert the weight changes that occur while a canary is progressing.
 Configure your GitOps policy to ignore those weights.

-The plugin also adds the label `rollouts.argoproj.io/gatewayapi-canary=in-progress` to every HTTPRoute/GRPCRoute/TCPRoute/TLSRoute it mutates, and removes it as soon as the stable service returns to 100% weight.
-This label was added so that GitOps controllers could key an "ignore this resource" rule off it. **It cannot do that with Argo CD**
-— see [why the in-progress label does not work](#why-the-in-progress-label-does-not-work) below.
-It is still emitted for backwards compatibility; if you have no other use for it, set `disableInProgressLabel: true`.
-The key and value can be changed with `inProgressLabelKey` and `inProgressLabelValue`.

 ### Argo CD `ignoreDifferences`